migme/beachball/README.md

-# migme.js
+# Beachball
-migme's javascript sdk
+migme's javascript sdk - throws data to the [sandcastle](https://github.com/migme/sandcastle) api.

 This JavaScript SDK is to be used by both migme and 3rd party developers.